Alisson-P/Alisson-P/README.md

 ## About

-15+ years in technology, with the last years fully focused on cybersecurity.
+15+ years of experience, with the last years fully focused on cybersecurity.
 Today I work as **Senior Consultant and Tech Lead at Avanade**, supporting Microsoft S500 customers across North America in Cloud Security, Vulnerability Management and Security Assessments.

 I lead and deliver **Enterprise Security Assessments (ESA)**: I turn raw tenant telemetry into executive and technical reporting, then drive remediation strategies grounded in Microsoft Defender for Cloud, Secure Score and recognized benchmarks (MCSB, CIS, NIST, ISO 27001).